 Want to get in touch?
 Email Irina.

-Currently, she is the Freelance Food Editor at Brit+Co and a regular contributor at Mom.me, MamásLatinas, and HipLatina.
+Currently, she is a Freelance Editor at Brit+Co (Travel + Health + Parenting) and regular contributor at HipLatina, MamásLatinas and more.
 She has written for Glamour, VICE, Women’s Health, The Kitchn, A Practical Wedding, Ravishly, The Establishment, Eat This Not That, Good Housekeeping, Headspace, and more.

 You can find her latest writing and more under Blog & Updates and some of her favorite Published Clips above as well.
 She mostly writes about food, healthy living, relationships, travel, cultural identity, and… a few other topics.
-Primarily those additional topics include feminism, what life is like for millennials, recovery, beauty, and entertainment.
+Primarily those additional topics include feminism, parenting, recovery, beauty, and entertainment.
 She also occasionally does videos because she loves being on camera.

 Beyond that, Irina spends most of her free time working on her memoir, Moscow Chica: How Growing Up in Russia and Cuba Made Me an American (for which she is currently seeking representation).
 While you can find all of her work on this site, it is best to subscribe to the Moscow Chica newsletter for the latest news and updates.